Work With Me

 Clarity on what you actually want.

-Not just a list.
-We'll identify what you actually care about most, then hold it up against how you're really spending your time, energy, and attention.
+Your wellbeing is shaped by more than mindset.
+The spiritual, mental, emotional, physical, social, and environmental factors in your life all play a role.
+We look at all of it alongside what you actually value, then hold your values up against how you're really spending your time and energy.
 The gap between the two is usually where the stuck-ness lives.

 Specific goals with real plans behind them.